opendevise/prezento/DOCUMENTATION.md

 #### Listening for events

-Once we have a `slideDeckProxy` object, we must add listeners to the core events `ready` and `cursor` with the `on` function.
+Once we have a `slideDeckProxy` object, we must add listeners to the core events `ready`, `cursor` and `step` with the `on` function.
 Calls can be chained.
 Parameters are automatically extracted from the message by the library and passed to the listener as function arguments.

 ```javascript
 var slideDeck = prezento.createSlideDeckProxy('iframe')